octobercms/docs/setup-configuration.md

 <a name="public-folder"></a>
 ### Using a public folder (advanced)

-While this step is optional, for ultimate security in production environments it is recommended that you configure your web server to use a **public/** folder to ensure only public files can be accessed.
+While this step is optional, for ultimate security in production environments you may configure your web server to use a **public/** folder to ensure only public files can be accessed.
 First you will need to spawn a public folder using the `october:mirror` command.

     php artisan october:mirror public/